-Family names evolved first in China, but later the practice came to Europe – somewhere back in the Dark Ages.
+Origins of names: Family names evolved first in China, but later the practice came to Europe – sometime in the Dark Ages.
 Names first went to the nobility, who were the feudal lords over their domains.
-The big guy and his family became known as so-‘n-so from such-‘n-such place.
-Eventually the name stuck as a family name.
+The nobleman and his family became known as ‘so-‘n-so from such-‘n-such place’.
+Over time, the title stuck as a family name.

 Artisans soon began incorporating their occupations into their family names and had their shields emblazoned with symbols of their professions.
-The lozenge (diamond shape), for example, represents a spindle and was probably initiated by some weaver.
+The lozenge (diamond shape), for example, represents a spindle and was likely initiated by a weaver.
+Examples: Wagner – cartwright, Bauer – farmer.
 Some families gained their names from significant events or traits they were associated with.
-General H. Norman Schwarzkopf’s ancestors must have had significantly black hair.
+Examples: Krause – curly haired, Braun – brown hair.

-There are a lot of names in Europe that refer, in some way, to the hare (a long eared rabbit) and are spelled with some variation of Has–Haz–Haes – and so on.
+Has: There are a lot of names in Europe that refer, in some way, to the hare (a long eared rabbit) and are spelled with some variation of Has, Haz, Haes – and so on.
 The hare has significant importance throughout Europe (from Frankish Empire times), and images of hares in fighting stance or other positions emblazon many different families’ shields, including a Utrecht, Holland branch of Hasbroeck.
-I’m inclined to believe the Has–does mean hare.
+That Has does mean hare is credible.
 We’ve all heard of hasenpfeffer, which is a highly seasoned rabbit stew.

-Flanders was a part of the Spanish empire for a long time.
-Therefore, the name originated with the de la prefix and this became d’ or de.
-Flemish influence changed the prefix to Van or Von.
-All these prefixes mean of or from and soon became significant as the way nobility expressed their names.
-Even today, the European branches still apply Von and van; and I’m sure if they could be found, the Spanish branch probably still prefix with de or d’.
+Van or Von: Flanders was a part of the Spanish empire for a long time.
+Therefore, the name originated with the de la prefix and this truncated to d’ or de.
+Then, Flemish influence changed the prefix to Van or Von.
+All these prefixes mean ‘of’ or ‘from’ and soon became significant as the way nobility expressed their names.
+Even today, the European branches still apply Von and Van; and if they could be found, the Spanish branch probably still prefix with de or d’.